 DVD, Blu-Ray, and Digital Copy

-Some people still have VCRs (video cassette recorders) hidden in the spare rooms of their house, but there are no VHS tapes made anymore. the old VHS 'manufacture of glass stair railings' tape you watch now and then may no longer work.
+Some people still have VCRs (video cassette recorders) hidden in the spare rooms of their house, but there are no VHS tapes made anymore. the old VHS 'loading dock pads and truck dock bumpers' tape you watch now and then may no longer work.
 Instead, the formats you have to choose from if you want to own rather than just watch the movie are DVD and Blu-Ray (both discs) and digital copies.
 Digital copies can be downloaded onto your computer and uploaded to paired devices like video mp3 players, but DVDs and Blu-Rays contain special features and bonuses.
 An increasing number of DVDs and Blu-Rays now come with a digital copy.